Below is a list of commonly asked questions about Skinny Unlimited Broadband

 For new Fibre connections, it’s a different story!
-Chorus play a large part in the NZ Fibre rollout, which is providing Ultra Fast Broadband (Fibre) to much of the country.
+Chorus play a large part in the NZ Fibre rollout, which is providing Ultra Fast Broadband (Fibre) to most of the country.
 If you live in Auckland, Wellington, Dunedin, Invercargill, Palmerston North, or a number of other cities, Chorus is responsible for the Fibre build in your area.
 In other locations, Fibre is being rolled out by other Local Fibre Companies (LFCs).

 Do I get a Skinny email address?

 We don’t offer Skinny email addresses.
-If you’ve got email with your current ISP and you want to keep the address, you’ll need to get in touch with them to hold onto it.
+If you’ve got an email with your current ISP and you want to keep the address, you’ll need to get in touch with them to hold onto it.
 They may charge you a fee to keep it, but make sure you contact them before you switch over in case they cancel it.

 Otherwise, there are excellent free email services like Gmail or outlook.com, and they’ll work just fine on Skinny too!